How to View SQL Server Error Logs

 How to locate SQL Server error log file location

-Using SERVERPROPERTY function
+Using SERVERPROPERTY Function

 As an alternative, we can also use the SERVERPROPERTY function in SQL Server to get the location of the Error Log.
 The SERVERPROPERTY in SQL Server is a system function that returns information related to various properties of a SQL Server instance.